smaremanda/add-in-docs/overview/platform-overview.md

 For more information, see [Office Add-ins XML manifest](../overview/add-in-manifests.md).

-## Development basics

-To create Office Add-ins, you can use any application that can save a file as text.
-But, you can create an Office Add-in more easily with the Napa Office 365 Development Tools web-based development environment, or in Visual Studio 2015 with its project templates, development environment, and debugging tools.

 ### Basic components of an Office Add-in

 To create an Office Add-in, at minimum, a developer must create an HTML webpage and a manifest file.
 The HTML page can be published to any web server, or web hosting service, such as [Microsoft Azure](../publish/host-an-office-add-in-on-microsoft-azure.md).
 The manifest file must point to the location of the webpage and be published to any of the following locations: the public Office Store, an internal SharePoint list, or a shared network location.